promptdriven/pdd/context/README.md

 ```

 Options:
 - `--output LOCATION`: Specify where to save the preprocessed prompt.
+The default file name is `<basename>_<language>_preprocessed.prompt`.
 If an environment variable `PDD_PREPROCESS_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--diff`: Show diff between original and preprocessed prompts.
 - `--xml`: Automatically insert XML delimiters for long and complex prompts to structure the content better.